Micha-89/Micha-89/README.md

 - Playing board games with friends
 - Long hikes and bike rides around Berlin 🌲🌲🌲
 - Enjoying the Berlin nightlife
-- Traveling, if there is history, and culture involved
+- Traveling, if there is history and culture involved

 ### You can contact me through LinkedIn or by e-mail for questions and job offers: